ArcticSnow/snowpyt/README.md

 - write function to save and load pit to and from pickle format (currently not working)
 - make ground appear to comfirm the user that the pit reached ground. add note about ground type.
+- Create a plotting function to plot any newly named column from the isotope class object.
+Maybe rename the isotope class object to simply `samples`

 ### Low priority
 - specify the figure size and adjust font size in respect